chriskish19/default_cpp_project_directory_setup/README.md

 <h1>About</h1>
-<p>A powershell script that creates everything needed for a typical c++ project.
+<p>A powershell script that creates some needed files for a typical c++ project.
 Includes a cmake file with boilerplate code to get started from my github.</p>

 <h1>Prerequisites</h1>
 <li>Atleast Powershell 5.1</li>